Mississippi River in the American Civil War: New Madrid/Island Number Ten (February 28 – April 8, 1862)

-New Orleans (16-28 April 1862)
+New Orleans (April 16-28, 1862)

-Captain David Farragut of the Union Navy’s West Gulf Blockading Squadron attacked the city’s outer fortifications, Fort Jackson and Fort St. Philip, at first obstructed by a defensive boom.
+Captain David Farragut of the Union Navy's West Gulf Blockading Squadron attacked the city's outer fortifications, Fort Jackson and Fort St. Philip, at first obstructed by a defensive boom.
 When the boom was broken by gunboats, the fleet forced its way in, opposed by ironclads and fire-rafts, eventually enabling the infantry to occupy the city and set up a Union government for the rest of the war.

-Memphis (6 June 1862)
+Memphis (June 6, 1862)

 The Memphis garrison had been much depleted, following the Union capture of the rail junction at Corinth, so the Union fleet was opposed only by Confederate gunboats and rams, poorly equipped, which were destroyed in two hours.
 One Union boat, Queen of the West, was disabled.
 The Union forces were able to capture and repair four Confederate craft for their own use.

-Baton Rouge (5 August 1862)
+Baton Rouge (August 5, 1862)

-Confederate area commander Earl Van Dorn had been hoping to re-take Louisiana’s abandoned state capital Baton Rouge.
+Confederate area commander Earl Van Dorn had been hoping to re-take Louisiana's abandoned state capital Baton Rouge.
 A force under Maj.
 Gen. John C. Breckinridge attacked at dawn, killing Union commander Thomas Williams, and driving his men into defensive lines, protected by their gunboats.
-But a Confederate ram had broken down and it became a one-sided naval battle, forcing Breckinridge to withdraw.
+But the Confederate ram CSS Arkansas had broken down and it became a one-sided naval battle, forcing Breckinridge to withdraw.